 - 16 Jurisdictions with above-average levels of racial and economic exclusion were identified based on their divergence index scores and their percentage of households above 120 percent Area Median Income.
 The divergence index score is a calculation of how different a jurisdiction's racial demographics are from the region's demographics.
 If a jurisdiction has the same racial distribution as the region, the jurisdiction's divergence index is scored at 0.
 The more a jurisdiction's demographics diverge from the regional distribution, the higher the divergence index score.
 A high score does not necessarily indicate that the jurisdiction is racially homogenous, only that its demographic profile differs markedly from the region's racial demographics.
 Given the multitude of racial and ethnic groups in the Bay Area, the Othering and Belonging Institute at UC Berkeley has identified the Divergence Index as the best measure of segregation in the region in part because this measure captures segregation for multiple racial groups simultaneously. - 17 Bay Area UrbanSim 2.0 is a spatially explicit economic model that forecasts future business and household locations.
 It forecasts future land use change (e.g., development or redevelopment) starting from an integrated base year database containing information on the buildings, households, businesses and land use policies within the region.
 During the simulation, Bay Area UrbanSim 2.0 forecasts the choices real estate developers make on how much, what, and where to build, based upon future-focused public policy inputs (strategies & growth geographies adopted for use in Plan Bay Area 2050).
 This adds additional housing units and commercial space in profitable locations (i.e., land use policies at the site allow the construction of a building that is profitable under forecast demand).
-Additional documentation for Bay Area UrbanSim 2.0 is available at: https://github. com/UDST/bayarea_urbansim - 18 For purposes of designating High-Resource Areas in the Final Blueprint, "near transit" was defined as within 1/2 mile of a rail station, ferry terminal or bus stop with peak headways of 15 minutes or less, or within 1/4 mile of a bus stop with peak headways of 30 minutes or less. - 19 Transit Priority Areas are defined in the California Public Resources Code, Section 21099 as areas within 1/2 mile of a Major Transit stop, which could be any of the following: - Existing rail stations - Planned rail stations in an adopted Regional Transportation Plan - Existing ferry terminals with bus or rail - Planned ferry terminals with bus or rail service in an adopted Regional Transportation Plan - Intersection of at least two existing or planned bus routes with headways of 15 minutes or better during both the morning and evening peak periods - 20 Government Code Section 65584.07. - 21 See the June 9, 2020 letter in which HCD provided the RHND for the Bay Area. - 22 See the June 9, 2020 letter in which HCD provided the RHND for the Bay Area. - 23 The jurisdictions that had decided to form a subregion in Napa County (City of American Canyon, City of Napa, Town of Yountville, and the County of Napa) decided in December 2020 to dissolve their subregion.
-As a result, these jurisdictions will participate in the RHNA process ABAG is conducting and will receive allocations based on the RHNA methodology adopted by ABAG. - 24 Government Code Section 65584.05
+Additional documentation for Bay Area UrbanSim 2.0 is available at: https://github.com/UDST/bayarea\urbansim - 18 For purposes of designating High-Resource Areas in the Final Blueprint, "near transit" was defined as within 1/2 mile of a rail station, ferry terminal or bus stop with peak headways of 15 minutes or less, or within 1/4 mile of a bus stop with peak headways of 30 minutes or less. - 19 The only exception is for locally-nominated Priority Development Areas (PDAs).
+The only PDA affected was the Urbanized Corridor PDA in Marin County. - 20 Transit Priority Areas are defined in the California Public Resources Code, Section 21099 as areas within 1/2 mile of a Major Transit stop, which could be any of the following: - Existing rail stations - Planned rail stations in an adopted Regional Transportation Plan - Existing ferry terminals with bus or rail - Planned ferry terminals with bus or rail service in an adopted Regional Transportation Plan - Intersection of at least two existing or planned bus routes with headways of 15 minutes or better during both the morning and evening peak periods - 21 Government Code Section 65584.07. - 22 See the June 9, 2020 letter in which HCD provided the RHND for the Bay Area. - 23 See the June 9, 2020 letter in which HCD provided the RHND for the Bay Area. - 24 Health and Safety Code Section 50515.05